bvchess/taxman/README.md

 Notes
 ---------------
-- I suspect the optimal set of promotions for N=684 sum to 11,052, but I've only been able to demonstrate that the total must be smaller than 11,135.
+- The optimal set of promotions for N=684 sums to at least 11,052, but I've only been able to demonstrate that the total must be 11,107 or less.